geopython/pywps/docs/deployment.rst

 in this case, the Service class will

 1. Accept request
+2. Execute request is processed in two modes:

-2a.
-In case, the request is to be executed in *synchronous* mode, it will be
-        directly executed - sync requests are immediately executed.
+  a.
+In case, the request is to be executed in *synchronous* mode, it will be directly executed - sync requests are immediately executed.
-2b.
-In case, the request is to be executed as *asynchronous* mode, request
-    will be stored in to the database.
+  b.
+In case, the request is to be executed as *asynchronous* mode, request will be stored in to the database.

 This means: asynchronous requests are not executed by the Service class, they will be just stored into database.